 As well as these more sudden trauma injuries, people who regularly participate in physically challenging sports can also be very susceptible to over-use injuries.

 The highly physical nature of such a dynamic sport as squash, means injuries are unfortunately commonplace.
-The stresses and strains placed upon the muscles of the lower body of the squash player, often leaves them particularly susceptible to certain types of overuse injuries.
+The stresses and strains placed upon the muscles of the lower body of the squash player often leave them particularly susceptible to certain types of overuse injuries.
 One of the most common areas of nagging pain and discomfort for many players is around the front area of the leg between the knee and ankle, along the inner edge of the tibia (shin bone) – a condition more regularly known as shin splints.

 Before any kind of strenuous physical activity, it’s important to ensure that the body is properly warmed-up.
 Whilst the vast majority of people will be familiar with this advice, there is often a lack of understanding as to precisely why the warm-up is so vital, and how to go about structuring one correctly.
 There is also often a particular misunderstanding of the value of ‘stretching’ as part of any warm-up regime before sport/exercise.
 In today’s blog article we’ll examine these areas in more depth, and provide a little more info and guidance as to what exactly constitutes an appropriate warm-up for such an extremely demanding sport as squash.

 Squash is the most demanding sport in the world with some of the fastest athletes, most intelligent players, and most skilled in hand-eye-coordination to ever grace the earth.
 The footwork, balance, and stability combined with aerobic and anaerobic endurance are unmatched in the competitive arena.

 BUT – it has one major flaw that could be destroying your game and your body.